MicrosoftDocs/ATADocs/ATPDocs/atp-cas-isp-legacy-protocols.md

 ---

-# Security assessment: Prevent legacy protocol implementation - Preview
+# Security assessment: Legacy protocols usage - Preview

 ## What are legacy protocols?